-If there are no other plants around to 'mate' with, then a visiting insect can fertilize the one flower there and then.
+If there are no other plants around to 'mate' with, then a visiting insect or bird can fertilize the one flower there and then.
 And it doesn't even have to move very far.
-All it has to do is brush against the Anther as it sips the Nectar from the Stigma, thereby transferring minute pollen grains from the Male to the Female parts of the flower, and the job is done.
+All it has to do is brush against the Anther as it sips the Nectar, thereby transferring minute pollen grains from the Male to the Female parts of the flower, and the job is done.
 The downside of this type of reproduction is that it doesn't encourage any diversity.
 All offspring plants would be much the same as the parent plant.
 That's where Evolution by Natural Selection comes in, giving us a wide diversity of living organisms.

 The reason plants are so successful is that they have just so many different ways of being fertilized, giving us so many wonderful specimens to admire.

-Can you label this diagram with the Parts of a Flower?
+Can you label this diagram correctly with all the Parts of a Flower?